-Contracts entered into by the Company that are not deemed to transfer both significant underwriting and timing risk are accounted for as deposits, whereby liabilities are initially recorded at an amount equal to the assets received.
+Contracts entered into by the Company that are not deemed to transfer both significant underwriting and timing risk are accounted for as deposits and do not recognize insurance premium.
+For these policies, liabilities are initially recorded at an amount equal to the assets received under the accounting guidance in ASC 320, "Other Assets and Deferred Costs".